owhonda-moses/owhonda-moses/README.md

 - RSS member and CandORS.
 - I actively follow trends in data science and machine learning in MLOPs community, meetups, and Youtube, among others.
 Currently applying to fill a data scientist role.

 In my spare time, I like to learn about new trends in tech.
-My hobbies also include music production, video gaming, and soccer.
+My hobbies also include music production, video gaming, and football.

 #### `Languages and Tools`
 <div>